SpoonX/aurelia-form/doc/components.md

 Aurelia-form provides several components.
 They give different levels of granularity when building a form.
-You might want to reuse the schema and the model but would only want several of the form-fields to be rendered.
+You might want to reuse the schema and the model, but would only want several of the form-fields to be rendered.
 Or you want a fancy layout that requires you to have a form form-field here and there.
 Aurelia-form let's you decide.

 ## <schema-form>